rmsrosa/random_notes/docs/src/generative/langevin_sampling.md

 ```math
     \nu \mathrm{d}X_t = - \nabla U(X_t)\;\mathrm{d}t + \sigma \;\mathrm{d}W_t.
 ```
-The time scale for this approximation to hold is a short time scale represented by $\tilde t = t / \nu$.
+The time scale for this approximation to hold is a "short" time scale represented by $\tilde t = t / \nu$.
+Notice that $\nu$ has indeed the dimension of frequency, i.e. inverse of time (it is not a kinematic viscosity of the fluid).
 Rescaling leads to the *overdamped Langevin equation*
 ```math
     \mathrm{d}\tilde X_t = - \nabla_{\tilde x}\tilde U(\tilde X_{\tilde t})\;\mathrm{d}\tilde t + \sqrt{\frac{2k_B T}{m}}\;\mathrm{d}\tilde W_{\tilde t}.
 ```